Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Examples

-It is classically known (see \cite{Bu} and the references therein) that non--degenerate surfaces $S$ of degree up to $2N-3$ in $\p N$ with non--special $\cO_S(h_S)$ are geometrically ruled.
-Surfaces of degree $2N-2$ are either ruled or $K3$.
+It is classically known (see \cite{Bu} and the references therein) that non--degenerate surfaces $S$ of degree $d=2N-2+s$ in $\p N$ are geometrically ruled or $K3$ when $s\le0$.
+In \cite{Bu} the author gives a description of surfaces with $1\le s\le N-3$ when $\cO_S(h_S)$ is non--special.
+In all these cases $s\equiv h_SK_S \pmod2$,

-When $N\ge4$ and the degree $d$ is either $2N-1$, or $2N$ there exist two interesting families of surfaces $S$ with non--special $\cO_S(h_S)$ which are non--ruled.
-They are properly elliptic surfaces with $p_g(S)=2$, $q(S)=0$, whose canonical map is a fibration in elliptic cubics or quartics.
-For more details see \cite{Bu} for the cases $d=2N-1$, $N\ge4$ and $d=2N$, $N\ge5$, and \cite{Ok3} for the surface of degree $8$ in $\p4$.